 Sutli Kabab beneath Albela & Muradabadi Laziz Kabab

 Beneath Albela Hotel sits a noble older man with a cart full of Beef Sutli Kababs.
 On the contrary, I wouldn’t say I liked it much due to the minced mix’s overpowering garam masala.
-Yet, it might suit your taste palate in comparison to Adam’s Kabab.
+Yet, it might suit your taste palate compared to Adam’s Kabab.

 From Albela towards Taskeen, look for a roadside kiosk Muradabadi Laziz Kebab.
 The stall has various fishes and chicken marinated in crimson red marination of secret spices.
-If you are lucky can get lobsters or fish head on a fine day.
+You can get lobsters or fish heads on a fine day if you are lucky.
 Price is on per kg rate.

 Bread, Biscuit & Lachha

-Outside Nakhoda Masjid, on the sidewalks, there are series of makeshift stalls selling iftar-special bread.
-Saffron-flavored milk-based flat soft bread is Sheermal.
+Outside Nakhoda Masjid, there are a series of makeshift stalls selling iftar-special bread on the sidewalks.
+Saffron-flavoured milk-based flat soft bread is Sheermal.
 In contrast, Bakarkhani is not as soft as Sheermal.
 It has a hard crust often decorated with poppy seeds and other ingredients.
 This bread makes a perfect combo to scoop up gravy or dip in tea.

 Besides, Muslim bakeries are also famous for Pakeeza biscuits or biscoot.
 These biscuits are available in different shapes and sizes.
-They sell Lachha or vermicelli in large heaps at Zakaria Street, comes in fried and unfried varieties.
-Also referred to as pheni is a flour-based savory that comes coated with clarified butter.
+They sell Lachha or vermicelli in large heaps at Zakaria Street and come in fried and unfried varieties.
+Also referred to as pheni is a flour-based savoury that comes coated with clarified butter.
 Moreover, lachha is a key ingredient for making Eid’s signature dish Sevai Kheer, Sheer Khurma, Lachha Sevaiyan, Sevai Halwa, etc.

 Sweets & Savories